-- The garden is surrounded by woods or non-landscaped areas that contain a lot of weeds, and their seeds get carried by wind or birds to residential yards.
+- The garden is surrounded by woods or non-landscaped areas containing many weeds, and their seeds get carried by wind or birds to residential yards.

-- If they were not completely removed (all the weeds and all their roots), this makes it easier for them to return.
+- If they were not completely removed (all the weeds and all their roots), it is easier for them to return.

-The question is how do we remove weeds effectively?
+The question is, how do we remove weeds effectively?
 And, once removed, how do we prevent them, as much as possible, from growing back?
-The following describes the different methods of removing weeds and preventing them from growing back for some time.
+The following describes the different methods of eliminating weeds and preventing them from growing back for some time.

 The following are different techniques to remove weeds:

 - Removing with a hoe

 The best time to remove weeds is when the soil is damp and moist.
 The day after it has rained is a great day for weeding.
 Damp soils are loose and make removing them with their roots easier.
 Otherwise, you may risk leaving the roots because they are stuck in the soil.

 If the soil is hard and no rain is forecasted in the next few days, consider hosing down the area with water and let the dirt soak overnight before you start.

 The best way, though the hardest, is to pull the weeds by hand.
 Keep in mind that you should remove the whole plant with its roots for this method to be effective.
 For weeds with shallow roots, you can just hold the plant by its stem and pull gently.